google/episodes.dart/README.md

 # A note about versions

-The episode package follows [semantic versioning][semver].
+This package follows [semantic versioning][semver].
 Prior to 1.0, we follow a similar scheme to semantic versioning.
 We treat the 'patch' number as the 'minor' version, and use + as a patch.
 So a change from 0.3.0 to 0.3.0+1 is a non-breaking change, but a change from 0.3.0 to 0.3.1 is considered a breaking